Mel-ReadB4int/Mel-ReadB4int/README.md

 - you may call me crumb or mel !
 - **He/they** + neos (pls dont use she/her on me ty) // ~~Transmasc~~
 - i have TD so pls respect my boundaries ^^
+- green name/friend = you can ignore my td/srs

 ### 💻 BYI
 - i use caps and swear a lot